stanfieldr/ghetto-skype/README.md

 You can download the RPM or DEB package on the [releases page](https://github.com/stanfieldr/ghetto-skype/releases) or you can build from source with the instructions below.

+If you run Arch Linux, you can use the [AUR package](https://aur.archlinux.org/packages/ghetto-skype) techwiz24 created.

 #### Try it out

 You can take it for a test run without installing by opening a terminal, navigating to this directory, and typing: